mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

-*   A 40GB or larger USB drive
+*   A 40GB or larger USB device
 *   Microsoft Windows XP or later
-*   Rufus, a free and open source USB drive writing tool.
+*   Rufus, a free and open source USB device writing tool.
 See [https://rufus.ie/](https://rufus.ie/)
 *   An Ubuntu Desktop ISO file from [http://ubuntu.com/download/desktop](http://ubuntu.com/download/desktop)

 The following site describes a similar procedure on Windows using Etcher: